Skip to main content

 When should I update my Marshall & Swift books?

 You should update when a reappraisal is completed.
 At the time of reappraisal, the Marshall & Swift cost information will be updated in your computer-assisted mass appraisal (CAMA) files.
-The Marshall & Swift books (residential and commercial) should reflect those new cost tables on your computer.
-Do not upgrade your books in between reappraisals.
-If you do and you use updated figures (for new construction, for example), you will be applying values inequitably since everyone else will have values based upon the date of the latest reappraisal.
+The Marshall & Swift books (residential and commercial) should reflect those new cost tables.
+Do not upgrade your books in between reappraisals because values will not match the system you are using until you reappraise, and all property will be valued using this version until you reappraise.

 Who determines the allocation if a homestead is in more than one town?